- Wideband audio codec

 - Available with VoIP stack

-Please contact us for specific G.729 vocoder supported platforms.
+VOCAL’s optimized vocoder software is available for the following platforms.
+Please contact us for specific G.729 codec supported platforms.